loktioncode/loktioncode/README.md

 - 👯 I’m looking to collaborate on scalable projects that have an impact in our communities.
 - 🤔 I’m looking for help with getting remote gigs...
 - 💬 Ask me about UI development ...
-- 📫 How to reach me: hello@eb.co.zw or elishabere4@gmail.com
+- 📫 How to reach me: loktioncode@gmail.com or elishabere4@gmail.com
 - ⚡ Fun fact: I am a self taught programmer